-B. Award Conditions
+B. AWARDS CONDITIONS

-Conditional Awards
+1. Conditional Awards

-1. Timely Completion of Grant Award Documents: All grant awards are made conditional upon the timely completion of grant award documents.
-Funds are not considered obligated and will not be transferred until all required grant award documents have been signed by an applicant and by the CVSSD designee.
-If grant award documents are not completed by an applicant within 3 months of the notice to the applicant of the intended award, CVSSD may withdraw the award and has the authority to reallocate the funds that were conditionally awarded to the applicant.
+- a.
+Timely Completion of Grant Award Documents: All grant awards are made conditional upon the timely completion of grant award documents.
+Funds are not considered obligated and will not be transferred until all required grant award documents have been signed by an applicant and by the Department designee.
+If grant award documents are not completed by an applicant within three months of the notice to the applicant of the intended award, CVSSD may withdraw the award and has the authority to reallocate the funds that were conditionally awarded to the applicant. - b.Other Conditions: All Grant Agreements issued by CVSSD include conditions that must be satisfied by both parties to the Agreement.
+In addition, CVSSD may include additional conditions when circumstances exist that require a further showing of applicant's ability to successfully manage an award.
+For example, an award may be made conditionally if the grantee is not current in reporting for any previous grant award; has fewer than two full years of operational history in providing services to victims; has not fully demonstrated the ability to successfully manage any previous CVSSD awards; or has not demonstrated stability as required by this RFA.
+Examples of such additional conditions may include but are not limited to a requirement of more frequent reporting to assure timeliness and accuracy or additional reports to document that grantee is successfully addressing an area of concern.